The Oxen Ploughing

 John Kirkpatrick sang The Oxen Ploughing in 2011 on his Fledg'ling CD God Speed the Plough.
 He commented in the sleeve notes:

 While working with heavy horses on the farm is known to date back a few hundred years, working with oxen is know to date back a few thousand.
 They might not be as intelligent and as versatile as horses, and as they are the eunuchs of the cattle world they can lack a certain drive, but they are strong, placid, and easy to keep.
 The traditional ox-driving cries which you get the chance to sing in this chorus are there because they need constant chivying, and the lad who steps alongside the ox-man has a long sharpened stick at the ready to give them a bit of a poke if they look as though they are grinding to a standstill.

 All the traditional versions of this song have been found exclusively in the South Western counties of England, which is a little surprising as it appears that the last area where oxen were still being used regularly, right up until the 1920s, was in Sussex.
 Bob Copper has written delightfully about his father, Jim Copper, going to work with the local ox-man in the 1890s, and I have altered the usual form of the chorus to include the details he gives us about the teams of oxen always being yoked together in the same pairs, with names that start with the same letter.
 I have also added a couple of verses, to cover aspects of the work not otherwise touched in in the song.

 This YouTube video shows John Kirkpatrick singing The Oxen Ploughing at the Royal Oak Lewes on October 7, 2010:

 James Findlay sang the Ox Plough Song in 2012 on his Fellside album Another Day Another Story.
+He noted: